cnguyen83/CSCI-5448-OO/Project_Part_4/writeup.md

 <img src="strategy.png" alt="" title="Strategy Design Pattern" />

-* Dependency Injecction: In our final system we have used Dependency Injection in our front-end pages.
+* Dependency Injection: In our final system we have used Dependency Injection in our front-end pages.
 We have introduced the IRepositoryProvider, which is responsible for providing the repositories to the page.
 This is the only strict dependency taken by each page.
 This helps to decouple the pages from the repositories they require by putting an intermediate object in between the two.
 Any number of repositories can be consumed by each page, and the page's constructors will not need to be modified to consume a new repository.
 Furthermore, this allows the possibility for lazy repository creation, where it is only generated when it is needed.

 <img src="DI.png" alt="" title="Dependency Injection Design Pattern" />